Paula et Bobby

 Unique facial characteristics include a long face, small chin, sunken eyes and big ears.

-Failure to thrive in infancy, followed by a failure to growth properly in later childhood is also a feature of the syndrome.
+Failure to thrive in infancy, followed by a failure to grow properly in later childhood is also a feature of the syndrome.

 The condition is progressive and most symptoms worsen with time.
 Other health conditions associated with the syndrome include issues with walking, an unstable gait, problems with balance, and abnormal reflexes.